 Denbigh Alliance Multi Academy Trust logo

-Denbigh Sixth Form is part of a wider organisation that has at its core the values of ‘Care, Education and Opportunity’ for young people.
+Our Sixth Form is an integral part of Denbigh School which is a member of the Denbigh Alliance Trust.
+The Trust’s core values of ‘Care, Education and Opportunity’ for young people is reflected in our Sixth Form.
 It is our ambition as a Sixth Form to provide excellent care for our students so that they can achieve their potential.
 We believe that when you look after your students and staff, everything is possible.
 This must be underpinned by a first-class educational experience where, within a culture of continuous learning, we all strive to do our very best, whatever the challenges.
 Lastly, we believe that providing opportunities beyond the classroom enables our students to see the relevance of what they are studying and start to explore where their journey will take them after Denbigh.
 The opportunities that we provide throughout the Sixth Form are both inspirational and enriching.

 Virtual School Tour